cloud-elements/devportal/docs/elements/netsuite-finance/index.md

 ---
-heading: NetSuite
+heading: NetSuite Finance
 title: Overview
-description: Integrate NetSuite into your application via the Cloud Elements APIs.
+description: Integrate NetSuite Finance into your application via the Cloud Elements APIs.
 layout: docs
+breadcrumbs: /docs/elements.html
+elementId: 155
+parent: Back to Element Guides
 order: 1
 ---

-### Welcome to the NetSuite Element
+## Welcome to the NetSuite Finance Element

 #### At a Glance

 In order to create a connection to NetSuite the following steps are required:

-1. Your Username, Password, and Account ID, see how to [find your account ID](netsuite-endpoint-setup.html)
+1. Your Username, Password, and Account ID, see how to [find your account ID](netsuite-finance-endpoint-setup.html)
 2. Call the `POST /instances` API to instantiate your NetSuite connected app

 #### In Depth